What To Expect? (Week 1 to Week 12)

 1. Nausea and Fatigue:- Up to 80% of pregnant women have nausea in their first trimester.
 It is also called morning sickness as it occurs mainly in the morning when you wake up.
 It occurs due to the hormonal changes in your body.
 It causes vomiting, tiredness, and vomiting sensation.
 It ranges from mild to severe.
 If you have severe nausea talk to your doctor as it can affect the amount of nutrition your baby is getting in your womb.
 Since your body is going through so many hormonal changes for the development of your baby, you may experience stress, mood swings, vomiting, and tiredness.
 You need some rest and proper sleep at this time.
 Eating healthy and nutritious food can make you stay active and healthy.
 Include so many iron-rich foods in your diet to prevent anemia which can make you more tired and your baby may also suffer due to a lack of blood in your body.

 2. Food Cravings:- More than 70% of women have food cravings throughout their pregnancy and it is at a high peak in the first trimester.
 Some women may want to eat what they didn’t like before.
 You may feel hungry often and grab something or the other food item present in your kitchen.
 It can be from leftover rice, peanuts, Roasted channa dal, pickles, and sugar to junk food like pizza, burgers, donuts, and french fries.
-Many women feel hungry at midnight as the changes of hormones are at their peak levels during the night when you are asleep.
+Many women feel hungry at midnight as the changes of hormones are at their peak levels during the night when they are asleep.
 Try to have a healthy snack every time you feel hungry.

 3. Frequent Urination:- Since your uterus is growing in size, it puts pressure on your bladder which causes frequent urination as there is very little space for the storage of urine in the bladder.
 Don’t hold it or stop drinking more fluids.
 Urination passes out many harmful substances from your body and drinking more fluids at this time of pregnancy is very necessary for e healthy development of your baby.